mbloch/mapshaper/docs/development/label-tool-design.md

 position property stored, with the offsets it stands for resolved at render time.
 See "A position is stored as a position".

-The knots themselves are geometry and so have no field. `label-corners` is the only part of the curve's definition that cannot be inferred from the knots: a corner knot gets a split tangent, so the curve arrives and leaves with independent directions instead of passing through smoothly.
-It is a list of indices into the feature's own points, which stay valid under every coordinate transform because transforms never reorder or drop points.

-The one exception worth noting is that `-proj` *can* drop points that fail to project (`projectPointLayer()` removes them), which would shift the indices.
-A label whose point count changes under reprojection should have `label-corners` cleared rather than reinterpreted, since a silently misapplied corner is worse than a uniformly smooth curve.
+**The knots themselves are geometry and so have no field, and nothing else about the curve is stored either.** A label's curve is entirely a function of its
+points: the same knots always fit the same curve, so there is no state to keep in step with the geometry and nothing for a coordinate transform to invalidate.
+See "No corners" for what this cost.

 All new fields go in `stylePropertyTypes` so `isSupportedSvgStyleProperty()` accepts them, *and* in the `-style` option declarations, since the parser